sumit2011/sumit2011.github.io/single_linked_list/index.md

     printf("%d is inserted at the end.\n", value);
 }
 ```
-_`temp` is just a temorary node just like count variable after the operation it does'nt have any use._

 {{< admonition type=info title="Traversal Technique" open=true >}}
-_Traversal is the process of visiting and processing each node in a data structure, such as a linked list, tree, or graph.
-There are several techniques for traversing data structures, including depth-first search, breadth-first search, and in-order, pre-order, and post-order tree traversal._
+_Traversal is the process or technique of visiting and processing each `node` in a data structure, such as a `linked list`, `tree`, or `graph`.
+There are several way to traverse.
+Here we use the simple traversal technique in which we form a `temp` variable or `node` and traverse the each `node` one by one just pointing to the next pointer to the `temp`._
+_`temp=temp->next;`_
 {{< /admonition >}}
 ### 3.3 Insertion at Any Position
-To insert a `new node` at a desired position in the list, first you need to make a temporary node say `temp` initialise with `head` then  traverse the list until you reach the node before the position where you want to insert the new node.
-Then, you can set the next pointer of the new node to point to the node at the desired position, and set the next pointer of the node before the position to point to the new node.
+To insert a new `node` at a desired position in the list, first you need to make a temporary `node` say `temp` initialise with `head` then  traverse the list until you reach the `node` before the position where you want to insert the `newnode`.
+Then, you can set the next pointer of the `newnode` to point to the `node` at the desired position, and set the next pointer of the `node` before the position to point to the `newnode`.
 {{< figure src="/posts/DSA/Linkedlist_insert_middle.png" >}}
 ```c
 // insertion at any position